 And I haven’t managed to accumulate any riches since I have been separated.
 Maybe too busy working for a wrong company that although was providing us with discounted lunch vouchers as a part of our company benefit, also managed to invade our private lives with tactics they use upon their employees, for which many people fall not realising becoming imprisoned.
 One of the chains they use is a type of contract they offer that enables us to run into huge debts with mortgages and loans and therefore becoming their slaves.

 But, do I really have nothing???
-Just because I wasn’t willing to take a heavy mortgage and a car on payment program but rather live in a modest place, use public transport and every spare money I have I invest into ME?
-Into building my own online business, not somebody else’s, building my future that will give me total FREEDOM.
+Just because I wasn’t willing to take a heavy mortgage and a car on payment program but rather live in a modest place, use public transport and every spare money I have I invest in ME?
+In building my own online business, not somebody else’s, building my future that will give me total FREEDOM.
 Freedom of place of work, freedom of time to work and financial freedom.

 Somehow I still don’t think so.

 Having three teenagers is like having three Mercedes-Benz of a different calibre, horsepower or performance parked right in your yard.
 Firstly, it cost me almost my life to acquire them, really hard effort.
 Hours of preparation (pregnancy) followed by hours of hard labour.
 And now having them, the parking (housing), the petrol (nurturing), the maintenance (schooling and healthcare), changing the tyres/shoes twice a year, the summer and the winter ones… and sometimes it feels like trying to drive them all at the same time.
 Pretty expensive business for a single mom, right?